brettneese/brettneese.xyz/posts/2019-03-19/odk to aks part 4.md

 I don't believe in managing my own databases, so I'm going to use [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/).
 Thankfully, it's pretty easy to launch a database using Azure Database Service - I won't walk through that process here.

 I do, however, have to login to the database and initialize it.
-I struggled to find the right command to connect, often running into an error such as:
+I initially struggled to find the right command to connect, often running into an error such as:

 ```
 ERROR 9002 (28000): The connection string may not be right.
 Please visit portal for references.
 ````

-The correct connection command for `mysql` is:
+Thanks to StackOverflow, I learned the correct connection command for `mysql` is actually:

 ```
-mysql -u mysql@odk-staging.mysql.database.azure.com -D mysql -h odk-staging.mysql.database.azure.com -p
+mysql -u mysql@odk-staging.mysql.database.azure.com -h odk-staging.mysql.database.azure.com -p

 ```

+My mistake was that the username _must_ be `mysql@odk-staging.mysql.database.azure.com` -- including the hostname.